Facts About STYROS® Stationary Phases

 Q: How are you then coating it?

 A: Bonding.
-Covalent coating using proprietary chemistry.
+Covalent bonding using proprietary chemistry.
 The coating is such that it does not leave any nonspecific patches on the surface of the stationary phase.

 The coating neither leaches nor does it plug the through pores.